kubescape/cel-admission-library/README.md

 ## Using the library

 *Note: Kubernetes Validating Admission Policy feature _is _still in _its_ early phase_.
-It has been released as an betav1 feature in Kubernetes 1.28, and you need to enable its feature gate to be able to use it.
-Therefore it is not yet production ready.
+It has been released as an betav1 feature in Kubernetes 1.28, and is stable from kubernetes 1.30.
+Therefore if you are not using kubernetes version 1.30+ you need to enable its feature gate to be able to use it.
 Look [here](docs/validating-admission-policies/README.md) for _how to _set up_ a playground_.*

 Install latest the release of the library: